AlexV525/dartpad_workshops/implement_lazy_indexed_stack/introduction/instructions.md

 `IndexedStack` is a `Stack` that shows a single child from a list of children.
 The displayed child is the one with the given _index_.
-The stack is always as big as the largest child.
 When the _index_ is null, then nothing is displayed.

 ## When should I use `IndexedStack`?